OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Introduction

-In this paper, we take a first step towards an automated system that can democratize access to advanced optimization modeling expertise.
-While the ultimate aim of this line of research is to enable real-world stakeholders without any optimization background to formulate and solve their own complex decision-making problems, we study a necessary precursor to such a system - an automated system to accelerate the workflow of existing optimization practitioners.
-We specifically focus on helping novice and intermediate optimization users develop, tune, and implement (mixed-integer) linear optimization problems, a flexible and broad class of optimization problems that have been applied successfully in a wide range of real-world use cases such as scheduling and production planning.
-Our work aims to improve the productivity of optimization experts, akin to the productivity gains realized by software engineers with systems such as GitHub CoPilot, and lay the foundation for more robust systems that can ultimately cater to non-expert users.
+In this paper, we develop an automated system to accelerate the workflow of existing optimization practitioners.
+We specifically focus on helping optimization users develop, tune, and implement (mixed-integer) linear optimization problems, a flexible and broad class of optimization problems that have been applied successfully in a wide range of real-world use cases such as scheduling and production planning.
+Our work aims to improve the productivity of optimization practitioners---for example, an MBA analyst in industry who understands the problem domain but wants to model and implement faster---akin to the productivity gains realized by software engineers with systems such as GitHub CoPilot.
+This work is a step towards systems that could ultimately broaden access to optimization tools for users with less formal training, but that goal is beyond the scope of the current paper.
 Given that our focus is on existing optimization practitioners, we assume for the remainder of this paper that the user has already identified a problem for which MILP is an effective tool and can describe the problem in a level of detail such that modeling is possible.
 Aiding users to find the correct modeling paradigm (e.g., constraint programming, conic optimization) and supporting them in concretizing vague problems remains an important open problem for future research.

-Large language models (LLMs) offer a promising way to automate optimization modeling, and increase the reach of the powerful algorithms developed by the operations research community.
-However, these LLM models are still in their infancy and suffer from major flaws that prevent deployment in important applications.
-Most problematically, it is difficult to ensure correctness and completeness of the LLM output.
-We highlight four challenges: